rackfx/createIfNotExist/README.md

 # createIfNotExist
 Synchronous Node.JS function to simply create a file if it does not exist.
+If the file does exist, it will not be modified.

 ```shell